ByteInternet/hypernode-api-python/README.md

 {'name': 'yourhypernodeappname', 'type': 'persistent', 'php_version': '8.1', ...}
 ```

-To even performing acts of cloud automation, like scaling to the first next larger plan:
+You can even perform acts of cloud automation, like scaling to the first next larger plan:
 ```python
 client.xgrade(
     'yourhypernodeappname',